- Nav – Chief Executive / Mentor

 Adam has lived in Kent for 20 years and has two children which he co-parents with his ex-wife.

-He is Senior Consultant for Redmandarin, a Sponsorship Consultancy, providing strategic and creative support to some global brands on how to use sponsorship to integrate their marketing, sales, and employee engagement activities.
+Ex Senior Consultant for a Sponsorship Consultancy, providing strategic and creative support to some global brands on how to use sponsorship to integrate their marketing, sales, and employee engagement activities.

-Adam is a Trustee of Folkestone and District Mind – a local mental health charity affiliated with Mind, the national charity and he curates a new charity Arts project: Coffee Sleeve Art, curating doodles and sketches from around the world to auction for charity.
+Adam is also a Trustee of a local Mind – the mental health charity locally affiliated with Mind, the national charity and he curates a new charity Arts project: Coffee Sleeve Art, curating doodles and sketches from around the world to auction for charity.

-Becky Stone is our Counsellor.
+Becky is our Counsellor.
 Her experience has predominantly been in the NHS, and she has also worked as part of a Multi-Agency Team, as well as in private practice.

 Her practice has involved the full array of mental health issues, in particular, Anger Management, Clinical Depression, Anxiety, Stress, Grief, Trauma and family issues which encapsulate Low Self Esteem.